 The April 2026 cap reduction was not primarily driven by falling wholesale prices.
 It was driven by the government's decision to remove the Energy Company Obligation levy and shift green energy costs to general taxation from April.
 This produced a reduction in unit rates worth around £150 for a typical household regardless of wholesale market movements.
 That saving is permanent and does not disappear if the July cap rises, so households will be better off than they would have been under the old levy structure even if the July cap increases significantly.

-The levy removal and the Iran-driven wholesale price increase are running in opposite directions, and the net effect on your July bill depends on which is larger.
-At Cornwall Insight's low forecast of £1,801, the July cap is still below the January 2026 level of £1,758 when the levy is factored out.
-At EDF's higher forecast of £1,913, the increase materially exceeds the levy saving and households would be paying more in real terms than at any point since early 2025.
+The levy removal and the Iran-driven wholesale price increase are running in opposite directions.
+At Cornwall Insight's current forecast of £1,973, the July cap would be well above the January 2026 level of £1,758, erasing the April reduction entirely.
+At EDF's forecast of £1,858, the increase still materially exceeds the levy saving and households would be paying more in real terms than at any point since early 2025.
+At Stifel's worst-case scenario of £2,500, the situation would be comparable to the peak of the 2022 energy crisis.

 What homeowners can actually do before July